 Outpatient surgery, that is you return home, to a hotel, or to the Quantum House the same day as surgery, is for minor to moderate surgery where hospitalization is not needed.
-Whether your procedure is inpatient or outpatient, prior to your discharge, you will be given all equipment and pain medication prescriptions.
+You will be given all equipment and pain medication prescriptions prior to your discharge from the Kimmel recovery room.
 If an elastic bandage feels tight, it can be loosened.
 Instructions about wound care and showering will be explained before discharge on a case by case basis.
 Typically, the bandage over your incisions should be left in place until seen at your first follow up appointment.
 Each operation is different and a protocol will be explained and detailed to you prior to surgery and before you leave the hospital.